Cutting and bending sheet metal: various processing techniques

 Bending is a type of process that takes place exclusively cold using a machine called a bender.
 The bender mold exerts pressure on the flat sheet, until it bends to give it different shapes.

-The Minifaber machine fleet includes 10 benders, suitable for bending different materials, such as aluminum, iron, stainless steel and copper.
+The Minifaber machine fleet includes 10 benders, suitable for different materials: aluminum, iron, stainless steel and copper bending.

 There are many bending fields of application since bending sheet metal with the use of a bender is one of the best and most economical ways to create sheet metal prototypes and lots even in very small series.